The History of VPNs

 The concept of a VPN begins not with privacy, but with survival.
 In the 1960s, the U.S. Department of Defense's Advanced Research Projects Agency (ARPA) envisioned a communication network resilient enough to withstand a nuclear attack.
 This led to ARPANET, the direct ancestor of the internet.

 ARPANET pioneered packet switching, allowing data to be broken into small pieces and routed dynamically.
 Security was based on a "walled garden" approach—the network was a closed system for trusted military and academic institutions.
 While there was no encryption in the modern sense, ARPANET established the core principle of secure data transmission over a distributed network, laying the conceptual groundwork for the VPNs to come.
+For more on this, the Internet Society provides a brief history of ARPANET's development.

 Era 2: The Genesis of Tunneling (1990s)